UK broadband users are being urged to be vigilant after a rise in phone scams from fraudsters claiming to be from ‘BT Openreach’.

 The ‘specialist software’ is nothing more than a ruse to get the user to download malware or keylogging software that will record and monitor every single keystroke they make.
 The hackers can then gain access to their login details, passwords and sensitive financial information.

 Openreach confirmed the scam on social media and advised customers that: “Openreach would never contact you directly, nor would we ask for personal details or remote access to your router."
-It also advised anyone who has received a call to hang up immediately and to report the incident to Action Fraud.
+It also advised anyone who has received a call to hang up immediately and report the incident to Action Fraud.

 Clearly, it’s become a lucrative business and the crooks are using every tool at their disposal to make their scams seem as convincing as possible.